dafsgit/BLE_ECGPPG/README.md

 - Read and write data
 - Subscribe to indicate and notify events

-## Server
-As of build 15003 and above, Bluetooth LE GATT Server APIs are available.
-This sample can be used to advertise support for CalcService - a custom service that allows a remote client to write to two operand characteristics and an operator and read the result.

-This samples shows how to:
-- Initialize and publish a custom service/characteristic hierarchy
-- Implement event handlers to handle incoming read/write requests
-- Notify connected clients of a characteristic value change

 ## More Details
 Search for "BT_Code" to find the portions of the sample that are particularly relevant to Bluetooth.